emissary-ingress/emissary/BUILDING.md

 patient: the test suite tries hard not to do work it doesn't need to, so it will be much faster the second time.

-If you're using Kubernaut, you can release the Kubernaut cluster with `make clean-test`.
-This will happen automatically when you run `make clean`.
-The next `make test` run will claim a new Kubernaut cluster.

 Type Hinting
 ------------